Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 To turn the LinkedList into a Vector, we'll first convert the LinkedList into an Iterator that owns the original data with `.into_iter()`.

-🦀 Then we'll "collect" that Iterator into a collection.
+🦀 Then we'll "collect" that Iterator into a Vector.

 🦀 Because `v` is explicitly typed, Rust knows to use the `FromIterator` implementation of `Vector` when calling `.collect()`.